Hong Kong tycoon Woo's Wharf agrees to sell telecom unit to TPG, MBK for $1.2 billion: source

 HONG KONG Hong Kong tycoon Peter Woo's Wharf Holdings Ltd (0004.HK) has agreed to sell its telecom business to a consortium of TPG Capital Management LP and MBK Partners for HK$9.5 billion ($1.22 billion), a person familiar with the matter told Reuters on Tuesday.

-The field of contenders to buy the business had narrowed to the TPG-MBK group and telecom firm HKBN Ltd (1310.HK) after Wharf received about half a dozen final bids earlier this month.
+The field of contenders to buy the business had narrowed to the TPG-MBK group and telecom firm HKBN Ltd (1310.HK) after Wharf received about half a dozen final bids earlier this month. [nL3N1BE36A]

 TPG and MBK declined to comment, while Wharf didn't immediately respond to a Reuters request for comment.